Anonymvs17/hacking/notes/nmap.md

 # NMAP

-## network scanning: iterate over all ip adresses within a given network
+## network scanning: iterate over all ip adresses within a given network => /24 stands for class C network
 ### nmap
 nmap -sP 192.168.0.0/24

+# just can port of within a network
+//-A aggressive scanning, -oG to save output in a file nmap -A -p80 --open 10.11.1.0/24 -oG nmap-scan_10.11.1.1.-254

 ### arp scan
 //scanning local network